threefoldfoundation/info_sdk/src/end_user/Test_Grid.md

 ![](./img/project_overview.png)

-__- Total Test Plans__: is the amount of test plans, or products being tested on this project.
+- __Total Test Plans__: is the amount of test plans, or products being tested on this project.
-__- Total Requirement Docs__: is the amount of testing documentation provided for each test on this project.
+- __Total Requirement Docs__: is the amount of testing documentation provided for each test on this project.
-__- Total Test Suites__: is the amount of individual test use cases for every product being tested on this project.
+- __Total Test Suites__: is the amount of individual test use cases for every product being tested on this project.
 This is the test procedures you would be doing as a user / tester.
-__- Total Test Runs__: is the amount of individual testing round of every user that has been created for this project.
+- __Total Test Runs__: is the amount of individual testing round of every user that has been created for this project.
 Each tester would have their own Test Run serving as a testing dashboard where you can report the result of every test.
 You would need to __create a Test Run__ with your name as the title to get started with testing the __TF Grid Test Suites__.

 ### Creating Your Own Personal Test Run